nextstrain/nextclade/paper/paper.md

 This set of ``private mutations'' are used as a QC metric: many private mutations are often a sign of sequencing errors or miscalled bases.
 If such private mutations cluster in short stretches on the genome, this is an additional sign of concern.
 The private mutation count, a measure of SNP clusters, as well as rules quantifying sequence completeness, characters indicating ambiguous bases, stop-codons, and frame-shifts are used to quantify sequence quality individually and via an aggregate score.
-The individual scores are calibrated such that 0 is best, 100 corresponds to a bad sequence, and 30 starts to warrant a warning.
+The individual scores are calibrated such that 0 is best, 100 corresponds to a bad sequence, and a score above 30 warrants a warning.
 These scores are aggregated as
 $$
 \text{qc.overallScore} = \sum_i \frac{score_i^2}{100}
 $$
 With this quadratic aggregation, multiple mildly concerning scores don't result in a bad overall score, but a single bad score guarantees a bad overall score.

-The Nextstrain clade annotations for SARS-CoV-2 follow a year-letter pattern like `20A` and are coupled to the WHO variant label were available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].

-## web interface
+## Web interface

 While CLI tools are most appropriate for bulk processing, processing of up to a few hundreds of sequences is feasible and possibly more convenient via a graphical interface coupled to a visualization.
 Nextclade enables this via a completely client side web-application onto which users can drop a fasta files with sequences.